Parsl/dnpc/README.md

 parsl level tries, entire parsl workflows, executor level execution attempts, batch provider blocks, executor level task executors, task executions on a particular worker.

+A span will have multiple events associated with it.
+For the purposes of dnpcsql, an event has a timestamp and a type.
+Usually there is at least a start and end event.
+Often the end event will describe how the span ended - for example, a failure event or successful completion event.

 At the application level above parsl, there might be spans that represent the entire execution of an application, and each individual component of an